-With the average price per night of a European cruise coming in just shy of £175, river cruising might not look like a budget holiday at first glance.
+With the average price of a European cruise coming in just shy of £280 per night, river cruising might not look like a budget holiday at first glance.
 But factor in food, drinks and daily excursions, which are all typically included as standard, and the figures start to sound more reasonable.

 Offering a smaller, more intimate proposition than ocean cruising, it’s important to know which river ships have cramped decks and which give you space to enjoy the view.
 And whether affordability or decadent design matter more to you, it’s vital that you choose the brand offering the best value for money.